 I have no reason to think Bond killed her but considering other coincidences involving names it's possible as Louisa was his sister-in-law's, his second wife's and his cousin's name.

 He attended his cousin's wedding in London a few days before the death of Alice McKenzie and there is a letter threatening to 'kill my cousin'.
 Louisa died in 1894 at the age of 34.
 Some of the letters contain threats to kill children and if he was the Ripper he was capable of anything.

 A letter written on 8th November 1888 mentioned Osborn Street, which is in Whitechapel and is connected to the 1888 murders.

-In a letter dated 16th January 1889, the author wants to be known as Scarlet Runner.
+In a letter dated 16th January 1889, the author wants to be known as Scarlet Runner (a type of bean).
 He claims to be 'preparing a draught, that will kill and leave no marks those I shall give it to will fall in various places, either being run over or die from its effect'.
-The implication is that the victim will die in the street.

 On 19th August 1886, a Harriet Bond,(wife of a Thomas Bond), had died in St. James's Street, Taunton aged 43.
 I can't say if Bond knew or was related to these people but it's interesting that both his cousin and his cousin Thomas's wife were Harriets.
 Bond is buried alongside Harriet Bond, Harriet Chapman (nee Bond) is 20ft away.

 St. James's Place was accessed by a passageway from Mitre Square.

 Richard Kuklinski claimed to have killed using cyanide in a spray.
 A man of Bond's experience and knowledge would have been capable of something similar.